 What is a fixed asset process?

-The fixed asset process encompasses all the steps involved in acquiring, deploying and disposing of assets.
+The fixed asset process encompasses all the steps involved in acquiring, deploying, and disposing of assets.
 The process typically involves six steps or facets:

 - Decide to acquire the asset.